Robby (film): Nudity

-Possible Deleted or Lost Ending
+Possible deleted or lost ending

-According to the AFI Catalog of Feature Films there was an early print of the film which ran 91 minutes and featured additional scenes as well as a dramatic ending which would have taken place right after Harton Crandall took Robby and Friday back to civilization.
-The footage involved the characters of Robby's aunt, Janet Woodruff (Rita Elliot), who has no spoken dialogue in the final cut of the film, and her husband, Lloyd Woodruff (John Garces).
+According to the AFI Catalog of Feature Films there was an early print of the film which ran 91 minutes and featured additional scenes as well as a dramatic ending in which Robby and Friday were separated against their will due to racism.

 The original ending is described as follows:

-"The next day Crandall, a writer, recognizes Robby from newspaper photographs.
+The next day Crandall, a writer, recognizes Robby from newspaper photographs.
 He tells Robby that his wealthy aunt and uncle, Janet and Lloyd Woodruff, have offered a reward for information about the boy and takes Robby, and also Friday, back to the States in his leaky boat.
 Arriving at the aunt's estate, Crandall speaks glowingly of the boys to the aunt, who assures him that the boys will be allowed to remain together.
 But when Robby's uncle, a fortune hunter, arrives home and sees the situation, he persuades his wife to place Friday in an adoption agency.
 There, Lloyd Woodruff reasons, a black family can adopt him.
 Thus disposed of, Friday will no longer threaten the Woodruffs' social standing.
 When a man from the orphanage comes for Friday, Robby desperately, but futilely, tries to prevent him from taking his friend.
-Perplexed as to why he and Friday cannot remain together, Robby tearfully watches as Friday is taken away".
+Perplexed as to why he and Friday cannot remain together, Robby tearfully watches as Friday is taken away.

+A review for the film on Rarefilmm: The Cave of Forgotten Films published on September 9, 2018, stated:

+When a passerby novelist comes to the island and recognizes the wealthy boy, he takes both boys with him back to civilization.
+He promises they’ll remain together, but the viewer rightfully doubts his word, because when they arrive, the boys are separated due to society’s racial bigotry.

 It is unknown whether this footage was either cut from the final print before the film's premiere or if it was lost before the film was released on home video by Award Films International in 1983, as its current running time is around 60 minutes.

 Reception

 Release

 The film failed to secure a wide distribution deal, in part because prospective distributors were wary about the extensive nudity featured in the film.
 Undaunted, the producers raised enough capital to release the film themselves, acting as their own distributor.
-It had limited screenings on Broadway in New York City in August 14, 1968.
+It had limited screenings on Broadway in New York City in August 1968.